npm-wharf/mcgonagall/README.md

 ### `order`

 The order value specifies what order the service will be created in.
-This value does not need to be unique and can be thought of as a 'round' during which all services with the same order value will be created in parallel.
+This value does not need to be unique and can be thought of as a 'round' during which all resources with the same order value will be created in parallel.

-The next ordinal round of services will not be sent to the Kubernetes API until the previous round of services have been created successfully.
-This would respect interdependencies between services and avoid failure/restart cascades across containers which in turn could lead to growing restart cool-downs and effectively malfunctioning clusters.
+The next ordinal round of resources will not be sent to the Kubernetes API until the previous round of resources have been created successfully.
+This would respect interdependencies between resources and avoid failure/restart cascades across containers which in turn could lead to growing restart cool-downs and effectively malfunctioning clusters.

 ### `scaleOrder` and `[namespace.service-name.scale]`